-Do you know that one requires only 8 grams of protein per kilogram of the bodyweight?
-Example – if you’re 130 lbs (approx 58 kg) you should aim for about 90 grams of protein on a daily basis.
 Of course, The ideal amount of daily protein that one should consume varies depending on the age, gender, activity, health, total diet and other variables.

 The fact is extra protein doesn’t actually increase muscle mass.
 What builds up muscle is exercise and load-bearing, and the body has ways of conserving its existing protein to do that.
 The idea of requiring additional protein in the diet to build up muscle, either through meat or supplements (protein shakes) is a myth.

 We have done this in school: Proteins are the building blocks of life.
 Every cell in the human body contains protein.
 Protein is an important building block for bones, muscles, cartilage, skin, and blood.
 Protein is a key nutrient for growing and maintaining muscles and keeping your skin and hair strong and healthy.
 However, only protein consumption without proper exercise will do no good.

 I have been a vegetarian whole my life, mother of two kids.
 And I am doing good because I like to choose wisely.
 Here are vegetarian protein sources that have helped me and a few ideas on how we can include them in our daily diet.

 Do you know that one cup of cooked lentils provides about 18g of protein and 15g of fibre?
 Beans, lentils, or chickpeas they are all an excellent source of fibre, are low in fat and high in protein.
 They are probiotics and are great for our gut health too.